liferay/liferay-docs/discover/deployment/articles-dxp/09-liferay-connected-services/04-troubleshooting-lcs-connection.markdown

 **Note:** These grace periods only apply to servers previously connected and activated in LCS.
 If the subscription check or connection fails when a server attempts to connect to LCS for the first time, that server doesn't enter a grace period.
-It's therefore important to verify that there are available subscriptions before connecting a new server.
+It's therefore important to verify that subscriptions are available before connecting a new server to LCS.
 To do this, check the Subscriptions page in LCS.

 $$$